Shaun Murphy: 2004–05 season: World Champion

 Murphy was ranked number 48 for the 2004–05 season and reached the final stages of four ranking events.
 In the Grand Prix—the new name of the LG Cup—he lost 2–5 to Stephen Maguire in the first round.
 This was followed by his first ranking semi-final, at the British Open, where he was whitewashed 0–6 by John Higgins.
 In the Malta Cup, he lost 2–5 to Matthew Stevens in the first round.

-He won two qualifying matches to reach the main stage of the 2005 World Championship and then defeated former world champions Higgins 13–8, Steve Davis 13–4, and Peter Ebdon 17–12 to reach the final where he faced Stevens, the world number six.
+Murphy won two qualifying matches to reach the main stage of the 2005 World Championship and then defeated former world champions Higgins 13–8, Steve Davis 13–4 and Peter Ebdon 17–12 to reach the final where he faced Stevens, the world number six.
 After trailing 6–10 at the end of the first day (the World Championship final is played over two days), he made a comeback to level the score at 16–16.
 He then made two frame-winning breaks to lift the title.
 His 11 century breaks were the most in that year's tournament.

 Murphy's victory was considered a major surprise.
-His pre-tournament odds were 150–1, and before his win he was considered an underachiever.
+His pre-tournament odds were 150–1 and before his win he was considered an underachiever.
 He became only the third qualifier to win the World Championship (or to reach the final) after Alex Higgins in 1972 and Terry Griffiths in 1979.
 Aged 22, Murphy was the second-youngest player to win the World Championship, following Stephen Hendry who first lifted the title when he was 21.
 No previous world champion had played as many matches (seven) to lift the title, and he was the lowest-ranked player, at number 48, to win the tournament.
 No player had won the World Championship as his first ranking event win since Joe Johnson in 1986.
 Murphy's run in the tournament earned him the nickname "The Magician" and the tournament doubled his previous career prize money, with which he purchased a house and a Mercedes-Benz.
 After his win, in July 2005, he married his fiancée Clare.